usabilla/usabilla-u4a-react-native/README.md

  - `EXIT` : Define as when the app is entering to the background
  - `CRASH` : Define as when the app is crashed ( terminated due to an unexpected behaviour)

 **Note : SDK will not listen to any Default / System events, until it has been initialised and it is recommended to initialise only once.
-In order to make this work properly, SDK has to be initialize using `FlutterUsabilla.initialize` at the earliest possibility, preferably in the initState method:**
+In order to make this work properly, SDK has to be initialize using `initialize` at the earliest possibility**

 To get some additional information about the response left by your user, you have the option to use the [`callback`](#campaign-submission-callback)  method.
 This is a listener that listens in to the moment a Campaign with standard events is closed.